Mark2Mark/Glyphsapp-Plugins/ShowSiblings/README.md

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
-It displays a group of predefined glyphs in the background of your letters.
+It superimposes a group of predefined glyphs in the background of your letters.
 This can be both pretty helpful in the beginning of a design as well as at intermediate progress where quick proof overview is needed.
 The degree of a desired match depends on each design, of course.

 ### How to use